Don't overlook the low-interest PLUS Loan. It's financial aid for parents!

-The low-interest federal Direct PLUS Loan helps parents pay their child's college expenses.
-Getting it is based on their good credit and a completed FAFSA.
-So don't overlook the PLUS Loan.
-It's financial aid for parents!
+The federal Direct PLUS Loan helps parents pay for their child's college expenses.
+Getting it is based on their good credit and the student's completed Free Application for Federal Student Aid (FAFSA).

 How Families Use PLUS Loans

-The loan money is sent directly to the school in at least two installments.
-Once the college's tuition, fees, room and board, and other charges are paid, any money left over is sent to the student's parents or, if they authorize it, to the student.
+Many families use a PLUS loan to cover at least part of the cost of college.
+The federal government provides the loan and sends the loan money directly to the school in at least two installments.
+Once the college's tuition, fees, room and board, and other charges are paid, any money left over is sent to the student's parents or, if the parents authorize it, to the student.

 PLUS Loan Terms